-BWSR may also visit selected grantees for training, closeouts, and/or other monitoring and reconciliation activities.
-Under the grant agreement (and Minnesota Statutes 16B.98, subd.
+The BWSR Grants Monitoring and Financial Reconciliation Policy enhances the agency's oversight of the state grant funds that are issued to local partners.
+Its ultimate goal is to ensure that public funds are spent for the purposes that they were given.
+More specifically, it is mean to ensure that our grant recipients are complying with the terms and conditions of the grant agreements.
+In addition to financial reconciliation, BWSR may also visit selected grantees for training, closeouts, and/or other monitoring and reconciliation activities.
+Under the grant agreement (and Minnesota Statutes 16B.98m subd.
 8), "The Grantee or delegated local unit of government will maintain records relating to the receipt and expenditure of grant funds," and those records "may be examined at any time by the Board or the Board's designee and are subject to verification."